Guitarheroua/boardgames-translations/FoggyIsland/language/en/GameSetup.md

 ### 11. Each player gets pile of [mercenary characters tokens](MercenaryCharactersDescription.md) with similar shields color on the back.
 (With red shields for one player, with blue - for another.) and put this token to the "Weather and Mercenary Board" on a spot with color that match tokens shields color

+### 12. Put all coins in one pile near "Weather and Mercenary Board"

+You are ready to start!

 ***

 [◄ Previous](WeatherCards.md) | [🚪 Main 🚪](IndexPage.md) | [Next ►](GamePlay.md)